AdobeDocs/campaign.en/help/common/start/using/launching-adobe-campaign.md

 1. Share the URL with users so that they can download Campaign client console.
 The URL is:  `https://<your adobe campaign server>:<port number>/nl/jsp/logon.jsp`

-Repeat steps 1 and 2 whenever a new version of the client console is available: users will be invited to download it when launching their client console.
+Repeat these steps whenever a new version of the client console is available: users will be invited to download it when launching their client console.

-### No longer ask this question option
+**No longer ask this question option**

 Adobe recommends leaving the option **[!UICONTROL No longer ask this question]** unselected to make sure that all users are alerted when a new version of the console is available.
 If this option is selected the user will not be informed of new available versions.